ucldc/ucldc-docs/docs/registry/setup.md

 ---

 ##Data sources
 We can harvest metadata from a range of sources.
-Currently, there are four general types of sources from which we are harvesting:
+Currently, there are four general types of sources from which we are harvesting into the Common Index:

 - UC campus DAMS/repository systems
 - Other institution-managed platforms and websites with digital content